-For products in the market prior to the publication of this International Standard, manufacturers shall comply with the procedure in this subclause or may use existing specifications as established by their regulatory bodies for bursting properties.
-The specifications shall be consistent with the requirements in this subclause based on a representative sample of the product tested at the time of the clinical trial.
+For products in the market prior to the publication of this International Standard, manufacturers shall comply with the procedure in 9.1 or can use existing specifications as established by their regulatory bodies for bursting properties.
+The specifications shall be consistent with the requirements in 9.1 based on a representative sample of the product tested at the time of the clinical trial.
 Information regarding the establishment of these values shall be made available to regulatory and governmental authorities upon request.